jaimealbapastor/autonomous-gardener/Reports/Jaime/session7.md

 I continued modeling the main pivot.

-The component will have to withstand significant angular forces coming from the tubes to the main axe.
+The component will have to withstand significant angular forces coming from the tubes to the vertical axe.
 So, in order to increase the distribution of the momentum, I modelled a circular shape.

 |![img](../../Documentation/Images/main_pivot_5.png)|![img](../../Documentation/Images/main_pivot_6.png)|
 |:---:|:---:|